It's Flu Season, and you have diabetes...

 The flu and COVID-19:

-Similar to the flu virus, those with diabetes can be susceptible to more severe infections and complications if they contract the COVID-19 virus.
-While there is currently no vaccine for COVID-19, practicing all the behaviours suggested by Public Health: hand washing, social distancing and wearing a mask when you are outside your “bubble”, go a long way to protecting yourself and others and may also protect you from the common flu as well.
+Like the flu virus, those with diabetes can be susceptible to more severe infections and complications if they contract the COVID-19 virus.
+Health authorities continue to recommend both COVID and flu vaccines and to practise all the behaviours suggested by Public Health: hand washing, social distancing and wearing a mask when you cannot safely distance, which go a long way to protecting yourself and others from both the flu and COVID-19.

 How do I manage my diabetes during cold and flu season?